Julie Foudy

-Julie Maurine Foudy (/ˈfaʊdi/ FOW-dee; born January 23, 1971) is an American retired soccer midfielder, two-time FIFA Women's World Cup champion and two-time Olympic gold medalist.
-She played for the United States women's national soccer team from 1988 to 2004.
-Foudy finished her international career with 274 caps and served as the team's captain from 2000 to 2004 as well as the co-captain from 1991 to 2000.
+Julie Maurine Foudy (/ˈfaʊdi/ FOW-dee; born January 23, 1971) is an American former professional soccer player who played as a midfielder.
+She played for the United States women's national soccer team from 1988 to 2004, serving as co-captain from 1991 to 2000 and as captain from 2000 to 2004.
+With the U.S. team, Foudy won the FIFA Women's World Cup in 1991 and 1999, and won the gold medal at the Summer Olympics in 1996 and 2004.
+Foudy finished her international career with 274 caps.
 In 1997, she was the first American and first woman to receive the FIFA Fair Play Award.

 From 2000 to 2002, Foudy served as president of the Women's Sports Foundation.
 In 2006, she co-founded the Julie Foudy Sports Leadership Academy, an organization focused on developing leadership skills in teenage girls.
-In 2007, she was inducted into the National Soccer Hall of Fame with her teammate, Mia Hamm.
-She is currently an analyst, reporter and the primary color commentator for women's soccer telecasts on ESPN.
+In 2007, she was inducted into the National Soccer Hall of Fame.
+She is currently a sports analyst, reporter and the primary color commentator for women's soccer telecasts on ESPN.

-Foudy is the author of Choose to Matter: Being Courageously and Fabulously YOU and appeared in the HBO documentary Dare to Dream: The Story of the U.S. Women's Soccer Team.
-She was the executive producer of the documentary short, An Equal Playing Field, starring Christen Press and producer of the ESPN Nine for IX episode entitled The 99ers, featuring some of her teammates from the 1999 FIFA Women's World Cup-winning U.S. national team.

-She is a part of the ownership group of Angel City FC of the National Women's Soccer League.
+Foudy is the author of Choose to Matter: Being Courageously and Fabulously YOU.
+She appeared in the HBO documentary Dare to Dream: The Story of the U.S. Women's Soccer Team.
+She was the executive producer of the documentary short, An Equal Playing Field, and she produced the ESPN Nine for IX episode The 99ers, which features players from U.S. team that won the 1999 Women's World Cup.
+Foudy is a part of the ownership group of Angel City FC of the National Women's Soccer League.

 Early life

-Foudy was born on January 23, 1971, in San Diego, California but raised in Mission Viejo.
-She graduated from Mission Viejo High School in 1989, where she was a two-time First-Team All-American.
-Foudy was named the Los Angeles Times High School Player of the 1980s and the Player of the Year in southern California for three straight years (1987–1989).
+Foudy was born on January 23, 1971, in San Diego, California and raised in Mission Viejo.
+She played soccer at Mission Viejo High School, where she was a two-time First-Team All-American.
+She was named the Los Angeles Times High School Player of the 1980s and the Player of the Year in southern California for three straight years (1987–1989).

-Stanford Cardinal, 1989–1992
+College career

-Foudy attended Stanford University, where she was honored as the Stanford Cardinal women's soccer Player of the Year for three straight years (1989–91).
-She was a four-time NSCAA All-American at Stanford and finished her collegiate career with 52 goals, 32 assists and 136 points in 78 appearances.
-She was named the 1991 Soccer America Player of the Year and the 1989 Soccer America Freshman of the Year and was a two-time finalist for the Hermann Trophy in 1991 and 1992.
-She helped lead the Cardinal to NCAA tournament playoff berths all four years.
+Foudy attended Stanford University, where she helped the Stanford Cardinal women's soccer team reach the NCAA playoffs four years in a row.
+She was a four-time NSCAA All-American and finished her collegiate career with 52 goals, 32 assists and 136 points in 78 appearances.
+She was named the Cardinal Player of the Year for three consecutive years (1989–1991).
+She was named the 1989 Soccer America Freshman of the Year and the 1991 Soccer America Player of the Year, and was a two-time finalist for the Hermann Trophy.
 She was the recipient of the Stanford Outstanding Freshman, Sophomore and Junior Athlete Award and was named to Soccer America's College Team of the Decade for the 1990s.